-Mary Blanchard and Barb Van Loenen, Operation HELP board members, were interviewed earlier this year by Jamie Johnson of the Western Wisconsin Journal to explain the services provided for our clients.
+Mary Blanchard and Barb Van Loenen, Operation HELP board members, were interviewed last year by Jamie Johnson of the Western Wisconsin Journal to explain the services provided for our clients.
 Click HERE to watch this video.

 Here is more info on the ALICE study: